The US may get to claim the genres as its own, but Australia boasts a fair share of jazz credibility too.

-As jazz began to infiltrate the mainstream more and more throughout the 20th century, post-war Australia began to adopt the stylings of American trailblazers such as Miles Davis, Charlie Parker and Dizzy Gilespie and put their own twist on things, with the ’60s and ’70s seeing a huge growth in the genre Down Under.
+As the brazen new style began to infiltrate the mainstream throughout the 20th century, post-war Australia began to adopt the stylings of American trailblazers such as Miles Davis, Charlie Parker and Dizzy Gilespie and put their own twist on things, with the ’60s and ’70s seeing a huge growth in the genre Down Under.

 Nowadays, jazz is a widespread phenomenon around the country, with institutions like Melbourne’s Monash University, Sydney’s UNSW and the Western Australian Academy of Performing Arts helping to churn out a new generation of talents to keep the genre thriving here.

 Today, we’re taking a break from the usual din we tend to publish in order to cast an eye to the contemporary talents that power the country’s jazz output, exploring 15 of the most important and exciting jazz instrumentalists operating in Australia today.